artur0sky/i18n-bakery/packages/baker/README.md

 # 🥯 @i18n-bakery/baker

-**The Master Baker for i18n-bakery.**
+> **"The Pastry Chef"** - _Precision-obsessed expert dealing with delicate file structures, compiling assets, and optimizing ingredients for the final bake._

-This package contains the heavy-lifting machinery for the i18n-bakery ecosystem.
-It handles all build-time operations, file system interactions, and complex logic that shouldn't be in the lightweight runtime core.
+This package is the heavy machinery of the operation.
+It keeps the **Core** lightweight by taking on all the complex build-time tasks: parsing ASTs, handling file systems, compiling artifacts, and encrypting confidential recipes.

 ## 🎯 Purpose